 Somatics and somatic psychology consider the intimate lived experience of embodiment—of understanding what it is to be human from the inside, and how these experiences illuminate culture, consciousness, and healing.
 This focus area is designed to support students with experience in transformative body practice such as a martial art, bodywork, dance or movement practice, advanced sport practice, gyrotonics, pilates, or similar traditions, in enhancing their capacities for teaching their practice, advancing their understanding of its relevance to challenges in the contemporary world, and supporting their ability to publish scholarly work related to their area of expertise.

-As an extension of the EWP vision, the ITP degree brings an additional focus on research and on systematic, scientific knowledge building.
+The ITP degree focuses on research and systematic, scientific knowledge building.
 A transpersonal science applies the methods of science to the study of the whole person, fully embodied, embedded in community, and engaged with the world, but it also represents a re-visioning of the scientific process.
 Transpersonal science is more than studying transpersonal topics in a scientific way, it is also about doing science in a way that is transpersonal, integral, and holistic.
 Such an approach includes everything from innovative ways to research the richness of lived experience to measuring neural responses with EEG.

 There are three main groups of students for whom this degree is well suited.
 One such group is those with an existing profession who wish to advance their education and contribute to the development of better research and scholarship in their professional areas of work, such as psychotherapists, social workers, psychologists, counselors, consultants, activists, organizers, leaders, teachers, researchers, nurses, physicians, lawyers, or others in fields related to personal development, social change, or environmental protection.
 Another group consists of individuals who are entrepreneurially oriented, and who may wish to use their degree as the basis for consulting or writing and teaching in the public arena about their area of expertise.
 In addition, some students wish to pursue a PhDas a means to more fully developing their personal gifts and potentials.